Odame/ecg-fault-location-backend/README.md

 # ecg-fault-location-backend
-A python flask-based backend for a fault location app for ecg.
+A python flask-based backend api for a fault location app for ecg.

 ## How to contribute
 * **Clone project**